Original shared

 What do I need to know about selling a shared ownership property?

-When selling shared ownership properties, Grand Union will look to find a buyer for your share of the home.
+When selling shared ownership properties, Amplius will look to find a buyer for your share of the home.
 This is called the nominations period and takes eight weeks.

 If we don’t find a buyer during this time, then you can sell your share on the open market.
 The valuation still sets the price of the home being sold.